-At the Company's East Slopes and Reabold projects in California, there is only one buyer for the purchase of crude oil production and one buyer for our natural gas production in the Reabold project.
+At the Company's East Slopes and Reabold projects in California, there is only one buyer for the purchase of crude oil production and one buyer for the natural gas production in the Reabold project.
 The Company has no natural gas production in the East Slopes project.
-At August 31, 2022 and February 28, 2022 these customers represented 100.0% of crude oil and natural gas sales receivable.
+At November 30, 2022 and February 28, 2022 these customers represented 100.0% of crude oil and natural gas sales receivable.
 If these buyers are unable to resell their products or if they lose a significant sales contract, the Company may incur difficulties in selling its crude oil and natural gas production.

-Crude oil and natural gas sales receivables balances of \$223,639 and \$117,727 at August 31, 2022 and February 28, 2022, represent crude oil and natural gas sales that occurred in August and February 2022, respectively.
+Crude oil and natural gas sales receivables balances of \$178,679 and \$117,727 at November 30, 2022 and February 28, 2022, represent crude oil and natural gas sales that occurred in November and February 2022, respectively.

-Joint interest participant receivables balances of \$305,774 and \$85,339 at August 31, 2022 and February 28, 2022, respectively, represent amounts due from our working interest partners in both the East Slopes and Reabold projects.
-There were no allowances for doubtful accounts for the Company's trade accounts receivable at August 31, 2022 and February 28, 2022, as the joint interest owners have a history of paying their obligations.
+Joint interest participant receivables balances of \$404,085 and \$85,339 at November 30, 2022 and February 28, 2022, respectively, represent amounts due from our working interest partners in both the East Slopes and Reabold projects.
+There were no allowances for doubtful accounts for the Company's trade accounts receivable at November 30, 2022 and February 28, 2022, as the joint interest owners have a history of paying their obligations.